 If you have a large yard then creating a pond in an area that typically accumulates water is a way to design a specific drainage area and fashion an interesting focal point.
 Having a pond will afford your landscape unique vegetation and wildlife specific to its own ecology.

-If you have issues with any or all of the landscape design problems discussed in this blog, then finding a solution is part of maintaining your property’s value.
-Seeking professional help for project and permit information is often a good idea when it comes to managing problem landscapes and creating a design that Stands Apart.
+If you have landscape issues with any or all of the problems discussed in this blog, then finding a solution is part of maintaining your property’s value.
+Seeking professional help for project and permit information is often a good idea when it comes to managing problem landscapes and creating a design that stands apart.
+Whatever your landscape problem is, Sponzilli Landscape Group can handle it!